roadrunner-server/roadrunner-docs/beep-beep/jobs.md

 - `prefetch` - A local buffer between the PQ (priority queue) and driver.
 If the PQ size is set to 100 and prefetch to 100000, you'll be able to push up to prefetch number of jobs even if PQ is full.

+- `file` - boltdb database file to use.
+Might be a path with file: `foo/bar/rr1.db`.
+Default: `rr.db`.

 ### AMQP Driver